f312213213/f312213213/README.md

 - 👋 Hi, I’m @f312213213 a CS student in National Taipei University,
 - 👀 I’m interested in web and software development, and playing drums!
-- 🌱 I’m currently learning about full stack development.
+- 🌱 I’m currently learning about full stack development, using react.js and django!
 - 📫 Reach me on my [website](https://www.chiendavid.com)!

 <!---